rogusdev/aws-cli-mfa/README.md

 Replacing the number and username as appropriate.
 Your MFA ARN is on this page:\
 https://console.aws.amazon.com/iam/home?#/security_credentials

-To see all the options, run it with `-h`:
+To see all the options, run the script with `-h`:

     aws-cli-mfa -h